Tasted at The Real Wine Fair – COS

 Pithos Rosso 2010 (40% Frappato, 60% Nero d’Avola) – Another wine with lengthy skin contact and fully fermented and aged in amphorae.
 According to the COS website, Pithos Rosso has only 1g/hl of SO2 added before bottling.
 Medium bodied, fresh flowers with hints of Mediterranean herbs, red berry fruit and that characteristic ferrous / volcanic rock aroma that I’ve come to associate with many wines from Sicily.
 Good acidity, some fine-grained tannins with average length.

-Frappato 2011 (100% Frappato) – Light to medium bodied with juicy and crisp cranberry, cherry and pomegranate fruits – a quaffer.
+Frappato 2011 (100% Frappato) – Light to medium bodied with juicy cranberry, cherry and pomegranate fruits – a quaffer.

 Nero di Lupo 2010 (100% Nero d’Avola) – Another quaffer but this time wilder, darker and more savoury than the Frappato.
 Heady aromas of iron and scorched earth.
 Yum.

 Contrada Labirinto 2007 (100% Nero d’ Avola) – A very grown-up wine.
-Brooding blackcurrant and tarry fruit on the sweet and savoury nose.
+Brooding tarry fruit on the sweet and savoury nose.
 Has spent some time on French oak.
-The medium/full-bodied palate revealed concentrated blackberry, forest fruits, wild herbs and a dollop of mocha.
+The medium/full-bodied palate revealed concentrated blackberry, forest fruits and wild herbs.
 Medium tannin and good length.
 Quite different to the other wines.

 I like almost everything about COS.
 I like story of how three college friends set up the company.
 I think the retro bottles are really cool but most of all, I just really like the wines.
 I must confess though that I left the COS table ever so slightly disappointed.
 I really wanted to be blown away by the Pithos wines and return home extolling the virtues of the winemaking methods employed, particularly the amphorae, but I just wasn’t.
 Both Pithos wines were perfectly enjoyable, good even, but when push came to shove on the reds, I preferred the regular Cerrasuolo di Vittoria.